Wednesday, February 11, 2026

 As their food was so imaginative I walked into Alcester town centre this morning for breakfast at Chapter 23, the place I had lunch at yesterday.
 This morning I ate a smoked salmon and cheese omelette listening to the locals.

 The first village I reached was Wixford.
 It had an ancient church but I was more interested in the horse house.
-A structure with a thatched roof and walls made of gorse used to house the horse of the visiting vicar.
+An unusual structure with a thatched roof and walls made of gorse used to house the horse of the visiting vicar.
 I had not seen another like it.
 Soon after I encountered a modest waterfall, not something I expected in the flat or gently undulating terrain.

 Bideford-on-Avon had a café, although it took me a while to find as I thought I remembered from the map where it was, but I was wrong.
 On eventually locating it I enjoyed a latte and muffin while amusing myself glancing through one of the books available for customers.
 It was a satirical look at men's dress habits and manners.
 I passed the edges of several other villages today, but none with coffee shops as far as I was aware.